Gather with fellow student leaders to explore the ideas that shape our lives.

 University of San Diego

 Satyan Devadoss is the Fletcher Jones professor of applied mathematics and professor of computer science at the University of San Diego.
-Before moving to California, he was professor of mathematics at Williams College for nearly 15 years, and has held visiting positions at Ohio State, UC Berkeley, UC San Diego, Harvey Mudd, and Stanford.
-An inaugural fellow of the American Mathematical Society and recipient of two national teaching awards, his thoughts have appeared in venues such as NPR, the Times of London, the Washington Post, and the Los Angeles Times.
-He is a satisfactory father to four children and married to a queen.
+He was faculty at Williams for nearly 15 years, and has held visiting positions at Ohio State, UC Berkeley, UC San Diego, Harvey Mudd, and Stanford.
+A fellow of the American Mathematical Society and recipient of two national teaching awards, his thoughts have appeared in venues such as NPR, the Times of London, the Washington Post, and the Los Angeles Times.
+He is a satisfactory father to four, a grand father to one, and married to a queen.

 Harvard Law School